CortexFoundation/tech-doc/model-writing-tutorial.md

 python3 python/mrt/main2.py python/mrt/model_zoo/mnist.ini
 ```

-All the pre-quantized model configuration file is stored in `python/mrt/model_zoo`, and the file `config.example.ini` expositions all the key meanings and value.
+All the pre-quantized model configuration files are stored in `python/mrt/model_zoo`, and the file `config.example.ini` contains the model configuration for our case.

 **Very Important Note:**